flare-foundation/governance-proposals/SIP/SIP_4.md

 * Motivate providers to behave honestly.

 This SIP introduces the same incentive structure on Songbird; because this will impose behavior and infrastructure requirements on providers and because noncompliance might impact delegators and stakers in the Songbird community, the community must vote on whether to implement it.

+As staking is not yet live on Songbird, the impact of this proposal is limited.
+However, it lays the groundwork for upcoming network deployments.

 The [incentive structure](#21-new-incentive-structure), [minimum participation requirements](#22-minimum-participation-requirements-for-existing-protocols), and an [example that explains how rewards will work](#23-example-rewards-in-the-proposed-incentive-structure) are described in the next section.